SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/bare-minimum-implementation.md

 little work, there are several limitations to the implementation that you should consider before choosing how to implement the full payment in your apps.

-### Dynamic configuration
+### Dynamic Session URL

-For simplicity, we've hardcoded all URLs needed to initiliaze the configuration.
-In an actual application, you instead need to fetch one ore more URLs from your backend and supply it to the payment UI.
-The obvious URL that is required to be dynamic is the payment order specific `viewPaymentLink`, but also URLs such as `paymentUrl` should ideally be dynamic (depending on mobile platform and even the payment order, more on this below).
+For simplicity, we've hardcoded the Session URL needed to fetch the payment session in the SDK.
+In an actual application, you instead need to fetch this URL from your own backend and supply it to the SDK.

 ### Cancelling payment